mikechamberlain/coding-standards/README.md

 These are the C# coding standards and practices for new (non-legacy) code.
 This is a living document.
 Please discuss on #coding-standards and send a pull request if you would like to contribute.

+TODO: this is currently a brain dump, and needs to be better organized.

 ## Overall philosophy: KISS

 _Keep It Simple, Stupid_